Avaiga/taipy-doc/docs/manuals/auth/authentication.md

   If you are using the Taipy configuration, the value for this argument is retrieved if needed from _**Config.authentication_config.base_dn**_.

-!!! important "LDAP server support"
+!!! note "LDAP server support"
     Using the LDAP authentication protocol assumes that an LDAP server is set up.
     Taipy provides no support for setting up the server.

-!!!
-Note "Using Taipy configuration to set default authenticator"
+!!! note "Using Taipy configuration to set default authenticator"
     To set the *default authenticator* to an LDAP authenticator you can use the authentication configuration either in Python or Toml: